top of page

 In 2005, she began serving the internationally circulated and curated culture, history and politics journal Liberator Magazine as Contributor, Associate Editor and then Co-Editor.

-She is a 2021 graduate of the University of Georgia's Grady College of Journalism and Mass Communication's MFA program in Narrative Nonfiction, and is a 2005 Political Science and Journalism graduate of the (former) John H. Johnson School of Communications at Howard University.
+She is also a 2005 Political Science and Journalism graduate of the (former) John H. Johnson School of Communications at Howard University.

 She happily mothers two daughters, Kamani-Dale and Kennedi-Rae; and is grandmother to Levi Lanell—and a delightful Mini-Rex Bunny, Kesi-Alani.